-- 6.9.6.4.1 In order to determine the appropriate sanction to be imposed in each case the Hearing Panel shall assess the relative seriousness of the violation, including identifying all relevant factors that it deems to aggravate or mitigate the nature of the violation committed. - 6.9.6.4.2 Aggravating factors which may be considered by the ITTF Tribunal shall include (without limitation and where applicable): - 6.9.6.4.2.1 failure to co-operate by the participant with any investigation or requests for information; - 6.9.6.4.2.2 any previous violations by the participant; - 6.9.6.4.2.3 the participant receiving or being due to receive a significant Benefit in connection with the violation: - 6.9.6.4.2.4 the violation having or having the potential to affect the course or result of an event or competition; - 6.9.6.4.2.5 the participant displaying a lack of remorse (including, for example, refusing to take part in anti-corruption educational programs organised by the ITTF); and - 6.9.6.4.2.6 any other aggravating factor the ITTF Tribunal deems relevant. - 6.9.6.4.3 Mitigating factors which may be considered by the Hearing Panel shall include (without limitation and where applicable): - 6.9.6.4.3.1 co-operation by the participant with any investigation or requests for information; - 6.9.6.4.3.2 a timely admission of guilt by the participant; - 6.9.6.4.3.3 the participant's clean disciplinary record; - 6.9.6.4.3.4 the youth or inexperience of the participant; - 6.9.6.4.3.5 the violation not having affected or not having the potential to affect the course or result of an event or competition; - 6.9.6.4.3.6 the participant displaying remorse (including, for example, agreeing to take part in anti-corruption educational programs organised by the ITTF; and - 6.9.6.4.3.7 any other mitigating factor the ITTF Tribunal deems relevant.
+- 6.9.5.4.1 In order to determine the appropriate sanction to be imposed in each case the Hearing Panel shall assess the relative seriousness of the violation, including identifying all relevant factors that it deems to aggravate or mitigate the nature of the violation committed. - 6.9.5.4.2 Aggravating factors which may be considered by the ITTF Tribunal shall include (without limitation and where applicable): - 6.9.5.4.2.1 failure to co-operate by the participant with any investigation or requests for information: - 6.9.5.4.2.2 any previous violations by the participant; - 6.9.5.4.2.3 the participant receiving or being due to receive a significant Benefit in connection with the violation: - 6.9.5.4.2.4 the violation having or having the potential to affect the course or result of an event or competition; - 6.9.5.4.2.5 the participant displaying a lack of remorse (including, for example, refusing to take part in anti-corruption educational programs organised by the ITTF); and - 6.9.5.4.2.6 any other aggravating factor the ITTF Tribunal deems relevant. - 6.9.5.4.3 Mitigating factors which may be considered by the Hearing Panel shall include (without limitation and where applicable): - 6.9.5.4.3.1 co-operation by the participant with any investigation or requests for information: - 6.9.5.4.3.2 a timely admission of guilt by the participant; - 6.9.5.4.3.3 the participant's clean disciplinary record; - 6.9.5.4.3.4 the youth or inexperience of the participant;

-6.9.6.5 Reinstatement
+- 6.9.5.4.3.5 the violation not having affected or not having the potential to affect the course or result of an event or competition; - 6.9.5.4.3.6 the participant displaying remorse (including, for example, agreeing to take part in anti-corruption educational programs organised by the ITTF; and - 6.9.5.4.3.7 any other mitigating factor the ITTF Tribunal deems relevant.

-- 6.9.6.5.1 Once the period of the participant's ineligibility has expired, they will become automatically re-eligible to participate provided that they have - 6.9.6.5.1.1 completed to the ITTF's or the ITTF Integrity Unit's reasonable satisfaction any official betting and anti-corruption education or rehabilitation programme that might be imposed on them - 6.9.6.5.1.2 has satisfied, in full, any fine imposed under this rule and/or award of costs made against them by any tribunal and
+6.9.5.5 Reinstatement

-6.9.6.5.1.3 has agreed to subject themselves to any reasonable and proportionate monitoring of their future activities as the ITTF or the ITTF Integrity Unit may reasonably consider necessary given the nature and scope of the violation that they have committed.
+- 6.9.5.5.1 Once the period of the participant's ineligibility has expired, they he or she will become automatically re-eligible to participate provided that they he or she have has - 6.9.5.5.1.1 completed to the ITTF's or the ITTF Integrity Unit's reasonable satisfaction any official betting and anti-corruption education or rehabilitation programme that might be imposed on them him or there - 6.9.5.5.1.2 has satisfied, in full, any fine imposed under this rule and/or award of costs made against them him or her by any tribunal and - 6.9.5.5.1.3 has agreed to subject themselves himself/herself to any reasonable and proportionate monitoring of their his or her future activities as the ITTF or the ITTF Integrity Unit may reasonably consider necessary given the nature and scope of the violation that they he or she have has committed.

-6.9.7 APPEALS
+6.9.6 APPEALS